openfaas/openfaas-cloud/PRIVACY.md

 * GitHub username
 * GitHub repository name
 * Container builder logs from the of-builder component for each function triggered for a build via "git push"
+* Any SealedSecrets you upload through your git repository

-Stored within the local Kubernetes kubelet or Docker Swarm node within container log files:
+Stored within the local Kubernetes `kubelet` within container log files:

 * GitHub username
 * GitHub repository name